Batev/Interpret-Models/README.md

 | -0.701: occupation__ Prof-specialty               |                                                  |                                                  |                                                   |
 | -0.864: education-num                             |                                                  |                                                  |                                                   |

 There are quite a lot of such examples in which Model 1. got the wrong result and Models 2., 3. and 4. guessed it right.
 In this case we could see that the decision for the person's income to be <50k of the first Model is mainly based on the fact that the person has *never married*.
-In the other three cases there are not strong indicators for a false decision.
+In the other three cases there are not strong indicators for a negative decision.

 #### Example 4